-The below guide has been written based on our experiences in Belgium and will hopefully give you a good idea of what it’s like to travel there.
+The below guide has been written based on our experiences of Belgium in a motorhome and will hopefully give you a good idea of what it’s like to travel there.
 However, things do change, so before you set off it’s worth checking for up to date travel information from the Foreign Office website, and the latest driving regulations on the AA website.
 At the bottom of the guide we’ve added links to our daily updates while we were in Belgium, so you can live the adventure with us.

 Country – Belgium